waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

          curl --negotiate -u:druid -b ~/cookies -c ~/cookies -XPOST -H 'Content-Type:application/json' -d @quickstart/wikiticker-top-pages.json 'http://emr-header-1.cluster-1234:18082/druid/v2/?pretty'
         ```

-        Note that the items such as`- -negotiate`、`-u`、`-b`、`-c` are for Druid clusters in the high-security mode.
+        Note that the items such as`- -negotiate`、`-u`、`-b`、`-c` are for E-MapReduce Druid clusters in the high-security mode.
 You can check the results of a specific query in normal cases.

 ## Real-time index {#section_5z3_hci_c8z .section}

-For Indexing data from a Kafka cluster to a Druid cluster in real time, we recommend that you use the Kafka Indexing Service extension to ensure high reliability and support exactly-once semantics.
-See the Use Druid Kafka Indexing Service to consume Kafka data in real time section in [Kafka Indexing Service](reseller.en-US/Open Source Components /Druid/Kafka Indexing Service.md#).
+For Indexing data from a Kafka cluster to an E-MapReduce Druid cluster in real time, we recommend that you use the Kafka Indexing Service extension to ensure high reliability and support exactly-once semantics.
+See the Use Druid Kafka Indexing Service to consume Kafka data in real time section in [Kafka Indexing Service](intl.en-US/Open Source Components /Druid/Kafka Indexing Service.md#).

-If your data is real-time accessed by Alibaba Cloud log Service \(SLS\) and you want to use Druid to index the data in real time, we provide the SLS Indexing Service extension.
+If your data is real-time accessed by Alibaba Cloud log Service \(SLS\) and you want to use E-MapReduce Druid to index the data in real time, we provide the SLS Indexing Service extension.
 Using SLS Indexing Service avoids the overhead of creating and maintaining a Kafka cluster.
 SLS Indexing Service provides high-reliability and exactly-once semantics like Kafka Indexing Service.
 Here, you can use SLS as a Kafka.

-For other methods, such as Flink, Storm, and Spark Streaming, we recommend that you use the Tranquility client to push data to the Druid cluster.
-For details, see [EN-US\_TP\_17908.md\#](reseller.en-US/Open Source Components /Druid/Tranquility.md#).
+For other methods, such as Flink, Storm, and Spark Streaming, we recommend that you use the Tranquility client to push data to the E-MapReduce Druid cluster.
+For details, see [SLS-Indexing-Service](intl.en-US/Open Source Components /Druid/LOG Indexing Service.md#).

 Kafka Indexing Service and SLS Indexing Service are similar.
-They pull data from the data source to the Druid cluster in pull mode, and provide high reliability and exactly-once semantics; tranquility pushes data to Druid for indexing.
+They pull data from the data source to the E-MapReduce Druid cluster in pull mode, and provide high reliability and exactly-once semantics; tranquility pushes data to E-MapReduce Druid for indexing.
 Tranquility does not provide Exactly-once semantics.
 Therefore, if you have such requirements, you must resolve them yourself.

 ## Analyze the indexing failure {#section_h6s_xqp_ymi .section}